CESARBR/knot-cloud/README.md

 #### Production

 In the moment, the `cloud` stack is the only with production support.
-Its comes in two flavours: all-in-one and multinode.
+It comes in two flavours: all-in-one and multinode.
 The former will deploy all the services on a single machine while the latter will deploy them in multiple nodes (at least two).
 The files for the two flavours are available at `stacks/knot-cloud/prod`.

+On the contrary, the `core` stack is currently under development and can be deployed for test purposes.
+It is organized in a similar way of the `cloud` stack but its definition is structured with multiple compose files, aiming to improve usability.
+The files are available at `stacks/core`.

 ### Initialize Swarm mode